About Psychotherapy and Counselling

 To learn more about CBT please click here

-Third Wave approaches, including Mindfulness-Based Cognitive Therapy (MBCT), Acceptance and Commitment Therapy (ACT) and Compassion-Focused Therapy (CFT), use CBT methods in collaboration with mindfulness meditation, acceptance and compassion.
+Third Wave approaches, including Mindfulness-Based Cognitive Therapy (MBCT), Acceptance and Commitment Therapy (ACT) and Compassion-Focused Therapy (CFT), use CBT methods in collaboration with mindfulness meditation, self-compassion and acceptance.
 These approaches focus on helping you to become more aware of your thoughts and feelings, develop your ability to pay attention to the present moment in a non-judgmental manner and learn a different way of relating to yourself and your experiences.